tathagatnawadia/GolangTcpService/README.md

 * Same user_id may get assigned to multiple connections, lets avoid that by some mutex
 * Have a loop mechanism to hold the users tcp connection to let him enter the 3 commands I am supposed to design
 * Dead clients appearing in the active list - gotta do something about it
+* A bug possiblity - what if the relay message is sent my myself or sent to a reciever multiple times

 ### Structure